raganwald/javascript-allonge-six/manuscript/markdown/0.Functions/args.md

 [^f2f]: We said that you can't apply a function to an expression.
 You *can* apply a function to one or more functions.
 Functions are values!
 This has interesting applications, and they will be explored much more thoroughly in [Functions That Are Applied to Functions](#consumers).

+We'll see [below](#call-by-sharing) that while JavaScript always calls by value, the notion of a "value" has additonal subtlety.
+But before we do, let's look at variables.

 ### variables and bindings

 Right now everything looks simple and straightforward, and we can move on to talk about arguments in more detail.
 And we're going to work our way up from `(diameter) => diameter * 3.14159265` to functions like: